turingschool/front-end-curriculum/projects/travel-tracker.md

 - Mocking out a fetch call and testing your applications reaction to the response
 - Spying on methods that call other methods which are already tested elsewhere
 - Spying on any functions that do DOM manipulation in response to the result of a fetch request/instance updating

+## Workflow
+You will be assigned one workflow buddy to submit PRs to:

+* You must give your workflow buddy collaboration access to your repo.
+* You must submit _at least_ 2 PRs to your workflow buddy for review.
+* You must wait for your workflow buddy to review your PRs, and allow THEM to merge any PRs you submit.

+It is up to you to decide what changes warrant a PR – remember we want to submit PRs that have significant changes and potential for feedback.
+Think about what functionality you’re struggling with or have questions about or need help with.
+As a workflow buddy, you are responsible for reviewing at least 2 PRs from your partner.

+**Please also tag your project manager in any PR you make to your buddy.**

+## Extensions
+- The user dashboard should display a countdown to my next trip (if I have any)
+- Allow the travel agent to POST suggestedActivities for user trips (see Endpoints table above).
+This could be based off of a user's "travelerType" value.
+- Allow the travel agent to create new destinations (see Endpoints table above)
+- Utilize an npm package (example: momentJS) - requires permission from instructors
+- Choose your own extension!

 ## Due Date